wizz13150/PDQ_Repo/Scripts/README.md

 I'll make a Readme for each.

 For others Installations Packages..
-Most of the time, this concerns dedicated applications, or requires the Enterprise version to manipulate...
+Most of the time, this concerns dedicated applications, or requires the Enterprise version to manipulate...Hard to share this.